KarimTawfik17/Mobile-Deck-Cards/README.md

 # Mobile Deck-Cards app

-This is the one of the project featured in Udacity's React Developer Nano-degree program focused specially on React Native .
+This is the one of the project featured in Udacity's React Developer Nano-degree program focused specially on React Native.

-## The App has been successfully testes on both android and ios real devices
+### The App has been successfully tested on Both android and IOS real devices.

 ## Installation